Experimental Physics and functional Materials

 We are involved in the following subprojects:

-- Development of a Silicon-based optimized gas sensor with the aim of realizing a gas sensor based on functional oxides for the detection of low concentrations and
+Development of a gas sensor based on functional oxides for the detection of low gas concentrations and